RavanH/xml-sitemap-feed/readme.txt

 * Custom/static sitemaps can be added to the index.
 * Works out-of-the-box, even on **Multisite** installations.
 * Optionally include Image tags with caption and title for featured images or attached images.
-* Pings Google, Bing & Yahoo, Yandex and Baidu on new post publication.
+* Pings Google, Bing & Yahoo on new post publication.
-* Options to define which post types and taxonomies get included in the sitemap
+* Options to define which post types and if taxonomies get included in the sitemap
 * Updates Lastmod on post modification or on comments.
 * Set Priority per post type, per taxonomy and per individual post.
 * Exclude individual posts and pages.